MarkusMas/meta-shelly-gen2/tutorial/shelly-plus-2pm_switch_v1_tutorial.md

 - type: The selected command type is "static" as we only want to do some "calculations" without sending any commands to external devices.
 - command: Here we get the content of the variable "RegistrationCode" involved.
 The dollar symbol is the indicator for meta that a variable name is following in the code.
 "RegistrationCode" is a variable that is set globaly by meta.
 It does not need to be set in the [beginning of the driver)](#variables-lines-11-17).
 - queryresult: No query needed in this case as we want "RegistrationCode" beeing handed over to evalwrite as is.
 For the following steps of this command the result of this query will be available as the variable "$RESULT".
 - evalwrite: Here we are setting variables of meta to new values.
 Each variable is called by their name and the values are set.
 Using the prefix "DYNAMIK" in the value triggers meta to interpret all the following code of the json key "value" as javascript code.
+Javascript code can easily be tested in online compliers.
+I like to use [this one](https://onecompiler.com/javascript).
+You will find a link to selected javascript representations used in "DYNAMIK" of this driver.
+Your can than run the code in the browser and experiment for yourself.
+Please note that in DYNAMIK some speacial characters need to be "escaped" using a backslash.
    - variable "NewDevice": An empty temporary variable "device" is created and the "$RESULT" (security code) is split into pieces (ip and port) and saved into that.
 The variable "device" is than stringifyed to json and the result of that will be "NewDevice".
+[JS representation](https://onecompiler.com/javascript/436xr9yck)
    - variable "NewUri": The "$RESULT" is proceccced to obtain the IP address of the device.
 This is done by splitting a potentially existing port from the "$RESULT" that was entered as the "security code".
 This is done by splitting the "security code" at the ":" and keeping the front half.
+[JS representation](https://onecompiler.com/javascript/436xqxu5t)
    - variable "NewPort: The "$RESULT" is proceccced to obtain the port address of the device.
 This is done by splitting the "security code" at the ":" and keeping the back half.
 Also when no port was inculded, the port will be set to 80.

 #### Second initialisation Command: Checking the entered IP address